stefanocoretta/ma-thesis-york/analysis/get-measurements.praat.md

 files_no = Get number of strings
 ```

 We prepare the header of the result file and append it to it.
-The result file is created in the same folder where the script is.
-Finally, let's give the indexes of each tier.
+The result file is saved in `results/`.
+Finally, let's save the indexes of each tier for easier referencing.

 ## "results header"
 ```praat